State Trading Organization: Outlets

 STO Fuel and Lubricants - Operated from Funadhoo island and Dhoonidhoo island (Malé Atoll) deals with the supply and sale of a wide variety of petroleum products.
 In January 2001, Fuel and Lubricants diversified as a joint venture between Fuel Supplies Maldives Pvt.
 Ltd. (FSM) Plc. and Vara Maldives.
 Pvt.
 Ltd. to further extend their distribution network to the entire Maldives.

-STO Agricenter -STO Agricenter was opened on 12th April 2021 with the aim of providing 100% authentic Agricultural products produced by Maldivian farmers to our retail and wholesale customers.
+STO Agricenter - STO Agricenter was opened on 12 April 2021 with the aim of providing agricultural products produced by Maldivian farmers to retail and wholesale customers.

-Our main objective of Agricenter is to ensure food security.
-Strongly advocating CSR with primary stakeholders and forming local partnerships to support & improve capacity of farmers and Agri business.
-To contribute to a sustainable and stabilize agriculture industry.
-Constantly providing farmers with a fair price after continuous consulting with stakeholders & farmers referring to fluctuating market figures.
-There are over 300 farmers registered in Agricenter.

-STO Thoddoo Agricenter -Thoddoo Agricenter was opened on 20.10.2021.
+STO Thoddoo Agricenter - Thoddoo Agricenter was opened on 20.10.2021.
 AA.
-Thoddoo consists of many farmers who mass produce agricultural products.
-Hence, the farmers of Thoddoo can remain in their own island and be able to sell their produce directly at the Agricenter.
-The main objective is to market the product to the nearby resorts and supply them to Male’ and nearby islands to sell.
+Thoddoo consists of many farmers who mass-produce agricultural products.
+Hence, the farmers of Thoddoo can remain on their own island and be able to sell their produce directly at the Agricenter.
+The main objective is to market the product to the nearby resorts and supply them to Malé and nearby islands to sell.

-STO Makita Showroom -STO Makita Showroom was opened on 27th July 2022 at Sea Tracs Building.
-The one-stop showroom specifically opened for Makita Tools and its after sales services will ensure the customers get the best offers on the world renown power tool brand.
+STO Makita Showroom -STO Makita Showroom was opened on 27 July 2022 at Sea Tracs Building.
+The one-stop showroom specifically opened for Makita Tools.

 Services

-STO specializes in both retail and wholesale businesses involving selling goods directly to end customers for personal use and providing quality products to wholesale customers at competitive prices.
+STO specializes in both retail and wholesale businesses involving selling goods directly to end customers for personal use and providing products to wholesale customers.

 The company has its branches in the following islands (locations) nationwide: